mtoslalibu/iter8-analytics/README.md

 6. export ITER8_ANALYTICS_METRICS_BACKEND_URL=<URL of your prometheus service>
 7. make test
 ```
 You can see the coverage report by opening `htmlcov/index.html` on your browser.
-The prometheus URL in step 6 is a dummy URL since all Prometheus calls are mocked in tests.
+The prometheus URL in step 6 is a dummy URL since all Prometheus calls are mocked in unit tests.